spettersson/splunk4patientprivacy/README.md

 ## 📌 What You'll Find Here

 ### 🔍 Use Cases
-This repo contains **detections** to identify potential privacy violations:
+This repo contains **use cases** that work together to surface incidents that potenially could indicate a violation of patient privacy.

 #### **1️⃣ Anomaly-Triggering**
-- Designed to **identify anomalies** based on searching and correlating logs/events.
+- Designed to **identify unusual behaviour** based on searching and correlating logs/events and trigger anomalies.
-- Helps to surface behaviour that
+- Helps to surface behaviour that is unusual, but alone does not indicate a violation of patient privacy.

 #### **2️⃣ Incident-Triggering**
-- Designed to **correlate anomalies into group them into incidents**.
+- Designed to **correlate and group anomalies together and trigger incidents**.
 - Helps generate **actionable alerts** when multiple anomalies indicate a breach or policy violation.

 ### 📊 Dashboards